chriskonnertz/RegEx/README.md

 $regEx->addAnd('ht')->addAnd('tp');
 ```

-Adds a partial expression to the overall regular expression and wrap it in an "and" expression.
+Adds one ore more partial expression to the overall regular expression and wraps them in an "and" expression.
 This expression requires that all of its parts exist in the tested string.

 Example of the resulting regex string: `http`